List of Sydney’s Spectacular Beaches

 The 6 km area between Freshwater and Shelly Beach is now part of the Manly – Freshwater World Surfing Reserve.

 Just south of Sydney, Cronulla Beach belongs to one of the top surfing ones in the area.
 Cronulla or sometimes also South Cronulla Beach is about 200 m long and its name comes from the Aboriginal word kurranulla, which means „place of pink shells“.

 The beach can be easily reached by train and it is also closeby to the Royal National Park.
-Apart from surfing, Cronulla Beach is popular to wide range of other water sports such as kiteboarding, paddleboarding or snorkeling and swimming.
+Apart from surfing, Cronulla Beach is popular to a wide range of other water sports such as kiteboarding, paddleboarding or snorkeling and swimming.

-The area around the beach is represented by the park providing resting sport in shade and also number of restaurants and cafes creating a unique and vibrating atmosphere.
+The area around the beach is represented by the park providing resting sport in shade and also a number of restaurants and cafes creating a unique and vibrating atmosphere.

 Sydney’s Spectacular Beaches: Barrenjoey (Palm Beach):

 Northern suburb of Sydney, around 41 km far from Sydney’s Central Business District, is the place where the outstanding Palm Beach is located.
 Part of the Northern Beaches region, Palm Beach is with its iconic lighthouse a famous tourist attraction.

 The heritage listed Barrenjoey Lighthouse built in 1881 sits on the top of Barrenjoey Head, Sydney’s most northern point.

 The lighthouse is 91 m above the sea level and its surrounding offers a breathtaking view over the whole beach, Broken Bay on the other side or the endless ocean from the opposite side of the Barrenjoey Head.
 During the season, whales can be also spotted from there.
 The way up is a a short but steep bushwalk rewarding each visitor with plenty of beautiful landscape views as well.